George-Ober/doomsday-trainer/README.md

 ## Why write another?

 Many other projects hosted on GitHub offer similar functionnalities, but they do not allow the user to keep track of their progress by keeping a log of all the times they played.
-The data is, of course, **stored locally** in the $localStorage$, and can be **exported as a JSON** file by clicking the Download Data button.
+The data is, of course, **stored locally** in the `localStorage`, and can be **exported as a JSON** file by clicking the Download Data button.

 In fact, if you are a data junkie, here is an example of an entry for a "round":